Tijuana: Demographics

 Tijuana has a diverse cosmopolitan population which includes migrants from other parts of Mexico and from all over the world.
 Tijuana has one of Mexico's largest Asian populations, predominantly consisting of Chinese immigrants.
 Tijuana also has a large and rapidly growing population of Americans, mostly from Southern California.
 Many Latin Americans, notably Cubans, and Guatemalans, have made Tijuana their home.
-The city also has many Lebanese, Italian, French, Spanish citizens.
+The city also has many Lebanese, Italian, French and Spanish citizens.
 Recently, the city has received a large influx of Haitian immigrants.

-The majority of Tijuana's migrant Mexican population hail from Sinaloa, Michoacán, Jalisco, Oaxaca, and the Federal District.
+The majority of Tijuana's migrant Mexican population hail from Sinaloa, Michoacán, Jalisco, Oaxaca, and Mexico City.
 Because of the diversity of Mexico and the influx of immigrants from almost every region in the country, there are no accurate estimates on ethnicity or race of the current population.
 The heavy influx of immigrants to the city and municipality of Tijuana has led to job creation in the form of over 700 twin-plant (maquiladora) factories, which serve as the basis of employment for the majority of the working-class people in northern Mexico.
 The high poverty level in Tijuana is attributed to the city's "magnet status" for people who have come from the poorer south of the nation and citizens from other nations seeking to escape from extreme poverty.
 Tijuana holds a status that provides the possibility of employment as well as higher education and the dream of crossing the border.
 Tijuana and Baja California in general have much stronger economies and higher incomes than other Mexican cities along the United States border, as well as more moderate weather.